When to use a dummy

 Dummies (or soothers) are one of those parenting tools that spark a lot of conversation and questions.
 Some babies love them.
 Some don’t.
 Some parents swear by them, others never use one.

-Knowing when and how to use a dummy can make a big difference to your daily routine, and your baby's.
 This guide covers the when, the why, and the what-if, so you can make a confident, informed decision that works best for you.

 Getting the timing right when introducing a dummy